EntranceJew/zelda-binary-templates/010editor_features_i_would_like.md

 	- This speeds up jumping to the nth entry in a long array of structs
 - VarArg assertions and prints would be neat, Printf()-ing a struct should use the same read function that a type gets for its display.
+- It's easy to go off the rails when you disable bitfield padding, this isn't usually a problem but it does mean that when your struct ends a couple bits short, you can't use its size to check if you goofed.
+[Sometimes this can get hairy.](filetypes/Scene/HC/ZHC_Collision.bt)

 # Search
 - Doing a regex search pulls the whole string into the value column, making an export mostly useless.